 Please see below some useful downloads

-If you are able to support our work through the giving of time, skills money we want to hear from you.
+If you're able to support our work through the giving of time, skills or donations, we'd love to hear from you.
+We welcome all ideas and collaborations.

-We offer two workshops which can be delivered for services working directly with children and young people.
-These are delivered free of charge, although we do ask the booking organisation arranges a suitable venue.
+We offer two workshops for professionals working with children and young people.
+These are delivered free of charge, although we ask the booking organisation arranges a suitable venue.

-We also deliver them as open sessions on a regular basis for individuals to book on to and please click our training calendar below for planned dates.
-Email to make a booking enquiry.
+We also host open booking sessions check out our training calendar for planned dates and please Email to make a booking enquiry.

 Address